oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-data/helidon-data.md

 ## Overview of the classes

 ### Quick overview of the database functionality
 The com.oracle.labs.helidon.stockmanager.resources.StockmanagerResource class is the primary class we'll be working with in this lab.
-If you're not familar with JPA however there are some other classes you should look at.
+If you're not familiar with JPA however there are some other classes you should look at.

 The classes in the com.oracle.labs.helidon.stockmanager.database package represent the actual structure of the database.
 In the database configuration we tell the JPA, JTA layers these are the classes we want the database to represent.
 You'll see that they have some annotations on them, some of which will be familiar.
 Let's look at the StockLevel class first: